 Indian foreign policy on its part has not exactly followed the Chinese trajectory of taking revolutionary departures from its preceding periods, seeking change in principles or in formulating any grand strategy.
-On the contrary Indian foreign policy has evolved through response based adjustments to the developments beyond its borders.
+On the contrary Indian foreign policy has evolved through response-based adjustments to the developments beyond its borders.
 Perhaps this is the reason that India has attempted to temper the criticality of the border issues by stressing the importance of dialogue and joint mechanisms like the Agreement on the Political Parameters and Guiding Principles for the Settlement of the India-China Boundary Question in April 2005.

-Moreover, in 2006 both sides had signed a Joint Declaration to formulate the ten-pronged strategy for deepening the strategic and cooperative partnership.
-As both sides completed 70 years of their relationship in 2020, several literatures highlighted the positive diplomatic activities and agreements that were signed between the two sides.
+Moreover, in 2006 both sides signed a Joint Declaration to formulate the ten-pronged strategy for deepening the strategic and cooperative partnership.
+As both sides completed 70 years of their relationship in 2020, several pieces of literature highlighted the positive diplomatic activities and agreements that were signed between the two sides.
 This was indicative of the fact that India has been always aware of the tricky state of its relationship with China – a case for long-standing contention but, that should not preclude chances of cooperation howsoever possible.

 Yet larger sections of the Indian strategic community are of the opinion that China has never been appreciative of India’s strategic concerns.
 In particular, China’s footprints in South Asia have been worrisome for both the Indian strategic community and leadership.
 Clearly, there are differences in mutual understanding of each other and their respective strategic priorities.
 It is, therefore, no surprise that China’s BRI and its growing interests in the maritime domain are seen by India as impeding its strategic domain.